ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   window.alert() - Creates dialog box with message
         *   window.open() - Opens new browser window with URL specified as parameter.
 Won't work if browser has pop-up blocking software
         *   window.print() - Tells browser that user wants to print contents of current page, acts like user has clicked a print option in the browser's user interface
+*   Using the Browser Object Model
+    -   Example
+    -   let msg = '<h2>browser window</h2><p>width: ' + window.innerWidth + '</p>';
+    -   msg += '<p>height: ' + window.innerHeight + '</p>';
+    -   msg += '<h2>history</h2><p>items: ' + window.history.length + '</p>';
+    -   msg += '<h2>screen</h2><p>width: ' + window.screen.width + '</p>;
+    -   msg += '<p>height: ' + window.screen.height + '</p>';
+    -   let el = document.getElementById('info');
+    -   el.innerHTML = msg;
+    -   alert('Current page: ' + window.location);
+        *   Here, data about the browser is collected from the window object and its children, stored in the msg variable, and shown in the page.
+The += operator adds data onto the end of the msg variable.
+        *   1. Two of the window object's properties, innerWidth and innerHeight, show width and height of the browser window.
+        *   2. Child objects are stored as properties of their parents objects.
+So dot notation is used to access them, like you access any other property of that object.
+In turn, to access the properties of the cheld object, another dot is used between the cheld object's name and its properties, i.e. window.history.length
+        *   3. The element whose id attribute has a value of info is selected, and the message that has been built up to this point is written into the page.
+        *   4. The window object's alert() method is used to create a dialog box shown on top of the page.
+It is known as an alert box.
+Although this is a mehtod of the window object, you may see it used on its own as shown here because the window object is treated as the default object if none is specified.
+Historically the alert() method was used to display warnings to users.
+These days there are better ways to provide feedback